-Before I begin, let me make it very clear to you that the steps which I am going to describe will guide you about the concept of the animation and you must be an intermediate user of PowerPoint to get things done.
+Before I begin, let me make it very clear to you that the steps I am going to describe will guide you through the concept of the animation and you must be an intermediate user of PowerPoint to get things done.

 Smoke Text Effect in PowerPoint is a similar video using almost the same tricks.
 You can learn a few more PowerPoint tricks in the Smoke Text article.

 Basic Concept of Particles Text Effect

-Step 1: First we draw a full Slide Size Rectangle by clicking on the Insert tab – Shapes drop-down menu and choose Rectangle shape.
+Step 1: First we draw a full Slide Size Rectangle by clicking on the Insert tab – Shapes drop-down menu and choosing Rectangle shape.

 Step 2: Then, we type our Text using WordArt from the Insert menu.
 After formatting the text, make sure to Align the text in the Center and Middle of the slide using Align options from the Format menu.

 Step 3: We need to combine the Rectangle with our text using Combine / Merge Shape Tools.
 For that, select the Rectangle first, hold down the SHIFT key, and then select the WordArt Text Box.
 From the Home tab, open the Merge Shapes drop-down button and then click on Subtract.

-As you can notice in the above picture that PowerPoint wiped out the text within from the Rectangle and the slide background is clearly visible.
+As you can notice in the above picture that PowerPoint wiped out the text within the Rectangle and the slide background is clearly visible.
 That is what the Subtract command does.
 Actually, it subtracts the part of the Rectangle with the overlapped text.

 Step 4: Type the text again using the same Formatting style (or you can make a duplicate of the text in the second step) but this time you need to have each letter in a separate Text Box.
 I mean, you have to type each letter separately using WordArt in the separate text boxes.
 All the letters like “T”, “h”, and “e” should have their own corresponding text boxes and for that, you have to type each letter individually or you can take the help of Copy / Paste command by typing a letter and then making a duplicate (after selecting a Text Box, you can also press CTRL+D to create a duplicate), and then replacing the characters.